 Testimonials, legal initiatives, and links to the local chapter of MADD.

-Partnership for a Drug-Free America (Info for Parents)
+Partnership for a Drug-Free Kids (Info for Parents)

 Everything from symptoms of drug use to where your family can get help.